illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2020-02-20-board-of-commissioners/02.minutes/minutes.md

 In addition, employees will have two floating holidays to be taken at a time of their choosing, subject to the approval of the port manager.
 Employees who work on paid holidays shall be paid double time.

-## B.  	Eckman Lake
+## Eckman Lake

 Cuellar told the commissioners that Paul Engelmeyer, president of the Mid-Coast Watershed Council, had indicated to her that the MCWC tech team would like to be involved in the Port’s efforts to clean the algae out of Eckman Lake.
 She told the commissioners that she would set a meeting with Paul, his group, and two commissioners, and herself.
 She suggested Commissioners Pankey and Rohleder might be appropriate since they lived up Eckman Creek Road.

-# VI.
-NEW BUSINESS
+# NEW BUSINESS

-## A.  	Selection of Rubstrip for Marina Floats
+## Selection of Rubstrip for Marina Floats

 The commissioners examined the two rubstrip samples provided to the Port by Bergerson Construction.
 Cuellar told the commissioners that Bergerson has estimated that the cloth rubstrip would cost approximately $11- 12,000 more than the solid strip.
 Cuellar told the commissioners she had tried to clean both samples; the solid strip cleaned up easily and the cloth strip did not clean up at all.
 Commissioners noted they did not feel the cloth strip would wear as well as the solid strip.
 The commissioners, by unanimous consent, selected the harder, solid sample to use on the new marina floats.

-## B.   	New ODF&W R & E Grant
+## New ODF&W R & E Grant

 Cuellar discussed the possibility of getting an ODF&W R & E grant to help cover the cost of the marina mitigation project.
 Commissioner Rohleder said he would make some calls to see if ODF&W might be receptive to that.

-## C.   	Marine Board Non-Motorized Vessels Grant / Parking Lot Grant
+## Marine Board Non-Motorized Vessels Grant / Parking Lot Grant

 Cuellar told the commissioners that she was going to talk with Janine at the Marine Board about possible grants for the kayak launch and paving projects.
 Janine had previously approached the Port about a grant for the kayak launch but the timing had been bad.
 Since the Port had to delay the entire project for a year, the timing might be great.

-# VII.
-COMMISSIONERS’ COMMENTS
+# COMMISSIONERS’ COMMENTS

 Commissioner Rohleder said that Desert Spring Trout Farm at Summer Lake would provide the trout for the Port’s children’s fishing day on June 27.
 They will supply half-pound fish.
 ODF&W would set up the paperwork.
 The two “ponds” are 13’ and 15’ rounds and two feet high.
 The best time of day is to hold the event from 10:00 AM – noon.
 The Alsea Sportsman’s Association and the Lion’s Club may also be willing to help.